mm80843/T3.5/docs/Benef/PBN__Benef_1059.md

 # __Enhanced worker protection__

-## Name of the Benefit

-Providing sufficient PPE reduces the risk of infection among workers, ensuring their safety and enabling them to continue working

 ## Description of Benefits pertaining to Beneficiaries

 * [Investment in PPE demonstrates a commitment to worker safety, improving morale and reducing absenteeism.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1181.md)